mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 22 - `src/services/comms/persist.js`

+**In plain English:** save the member list to disk and load it back after a restart - but on load, rewrite statuses like "running" to "crashed", because the process that was running no longer exists.

 **What jcode does:** members are saved as durable records and, on load, `recover_member_status` **rewrites** the status rather than restoring it -